 - family law

 LAO also provides funding to 72 independent legal clinics and seven student legal services organizations throughout the province who specialize in clinic law.

 Our services include:

-- a toll‑free telephone line that includes 20 minutes of free legal advice for family law matters
+- a toll-free telephone line that offers 20 minutes of free legal advice for family law matters

-- same day courthouse services including duty counsel, paralegals and court workers
+- same‑day courthouse services including duty counsel (lawyers), paralegals, and court workers

 - staff lawyers who represent clients

 - representation by a private lawyer through our certificate program

 As of Oct.
 18, 2021, the new Legal Aid Services Act (LASA, 2020) governs legal aid in Ontario.
 LASA, 2020 maintains LAO’s mandate to provide high-quality legal aid services to low-income clients and will make it possible for LAO to do more, while increasing our efficiency and ensuring our long-term sustainability.

 A key feature of the new law is that the management of legal aid changes from a regulatory framework to a rules-based one, meaning updates to operational processes are possible without changing the law.
 This change will allow LAO to keep up with the needs of Ontarians and the technological advances that we now take for granted.

 Visit LASArules2020.ca to learn more about the management and administration of legal aid.

 LAO remains independent from, but accountable to, the Government of Ontario.
 Alongside service providers, including the private bar and community legal clinics, we continue to provide legal services in the areas listed above and promote access to justice for low-income Ontarians by: